otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    1. Validate the Prekey Publication message, as defined in its section [Prekey Publication Message](#prekey-publication-message).
    1. For every value, check the integrity of it.
-   1. If Client and Prekey Profiles are present:
+   1. If Client and Prekey Profile are present:
       1. Validate the Client Profile as defined in the [Validating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-client-profile) section of the OTRv4 specification.
-      1. Validate the Prekey Profiles as defined in the [Validating a Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-prekey-profile) section of the OTRv4 specification.
+      1. Validate the Prekey Profile as defined in the [Validating a Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-prekey-profile) section of the OTRv4 specification.
    1. If Prekey Messages are present: